 Eric went to Stew Leonard’s and picked up some beautiful grass-grown lamb shanks from the Amish country.
-For the Mediterranean flavors, I chose sundried tomatoes, Dijon mustard, herbes de Provence, saffron and a lovely Italian red wine.
-I had ¾ cup of cornmeal in the cupboard and decided to make a soft polenta and some sauté some shaved Brussels as my sides.
+For the Mediterranean flavors, I’m using sundried tomatoes, Dijon mustard, herbes de Provence, saffron and a lovely Italian red wine.
+I had ¾ cup of cornmeal in the cupboard and decided to make a soft polenta with some sautéd shaved Brussels as my sides.

 The snow came Sunday night and it was a beautiful sight to wake up to this morning!
 The sun glistening on the snow-covered limbs and a brilliant blue sky.
 The snow didn’t even stick to the paved surfaces and the barely three inches we got are melting away quickly!